Aliases for NR1I3 Gene

 GeneCards Summary for NR1I3 Gene

 NR1I3 (Nuclear Receptor Subfamily 1 Group I Member 3) is a Protein Coding gene.
 Diseases associated with NR1I3 include Biliary Tract Disease and Hyperparathyroidism, Neonatal.
-Among its related pathways are Phenytoin Pathway, Pharmacokinetics and Tamoxifen Pathway, Pharmacokinetics.
+Among its related pathways are Nuclear Receptors in Lipid Metabolism and Toxicity and Glucocorticoid receptor regulatory network.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription coactivator activity.
 An important paralog of this gene is NR1I2.

 UniProtKB/Swiss-Prot for NR1I3 Gene